EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Methodology

 where $\boldsymbol{\tau} = (\delta, \gamma, \alpha, \beta)$ denotes the evidence parameters estimated by the neural network.

 This hierarchical formulation perfectly aligns with our clinical motivation by endowing each parameter with a specific statistical interpretation.
 Specifically, $\delta$ serves as the predicted continuous depression score.
-The parameter $\gamma$ represents the virtual observation count (acting as the precision scale of the estimator), while $\alpha$ and $\beta$ dictate the shape and scale of the inferred variance distribution.
-Grounded in these probabilistic definitions, we can analytically derive the expected data variance (Aleatoric Uncertainty) and the variance of the mean estimator (Epistemic Uncertainty) as follows:
+The parameter $\gamma$ represents the virtual observation count, which acts as the precision scale of the estimator, while $\alpha$ and $\beta$ determine the shape and scale of the inferred variance distribution.
+Grounded in these probabilistic definitions, we analytically derive the AU as the expected data variance and the EU as the variance of the predictive mean under the NIG prior as follows:

-By directly inferring these evidence parameters, the framework fundamentally shifts from blind point estimation to a principled uncertainty quantification process.
+By directly inferring these evidence parameters, the framework fundamentally shifts from blind point estimation to a principled process for quantifying uncertainty.